minnesotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Facility of incarceration

-• Contact information of caseworker
+• Contact information of the caseworker

 • Court case numbers